 'Creating a Video Presentation' Workshop

-Watch last year's recording.
+Watch last year's workshop.
 When viewing, we suggest opening the chat box by clicking on the purple double arrow in the bottom right corner.

 You may also find this recording of the in-person Symposium workshop, "Creating an Engaging Oral Presentation" helpful.
 Watch the recording.

 If students opt-in, judges will evaluate virtual presentations, and awards will be given for outstanding work.
-Recorded presentations should be roughly 15 minutes long and saved as one of the following video file formats: FLV, F4V, AVI, MP4, MOV, or 3GP; or, hosted on the internet through a website like YouTube, Vimeo, or Screencast.
+Recorded presentations should be roughly 15 minutes long and saved as an MP4 file, or hosted on the internet through a website like YouTube, Vimeo, or Screencast.
 Creating a virtual presentation is easy!
 Check out our tips on recording a virtual presentation, and remember that the library and Academic Computing are here to help.

 Reference & Online Instruction Librarian